annah4182/github-tutorial/README.md

 ## Git vs. GitHub
 ##### _What is the difference between them?_

-Git is like a version control system storing all the repositories and can also keep changes and undo any certain checkpoints.
-It takes "snapshots" of code and doesn't require GitHub.
-GitHub on the other hand, stores the code into the cloud, known as the websites.
-It visually tracks changes and collaboration on any files is allowed.
+Git is like a version control system storing all the repositories.
+* runs in the command line
+* used in the local remote
+* useful for version control
+GitHub on the other hand,
+* stores the code into the cloud
+* visually tracks changes
+* collaboration on any files is allowed

 ---
 ## Initial Setup